Water Wastage in the UK: A Leaky Legacy [Plus What You Can Do]

 The second thing we can all do at home, and it involves a little bit of awareness.

 Yes, it’s true that most of the water is lost because the water companies have not fixed their leaky pipes, but we can all save a lot together by being more considerate about the water we use.
-Take a look at this map, below.
-What do you see?

 According to our UK water consumption statistics, SES Water consumers use the most water in the entire country and Southern Water consumers use the least.
 And they are right next to each other!

 If SES Water consumers understood they were using too much water, in an area under a lot of water stress already, they probably would actively try to cut down – and maybe even turn to their neighbours at Southern Water for some practical conservation advice.

 Knowing is half the battle.
 The other half is doing something about it.

 Why our fresh water is important to save

 Our planet is mostly water, but most of this is undrinkable and salty.
 Only about 1% of the Earth’s water is “easy” to get to.
 That is: drinkable, fresh water that flows in rivers or sits in lakes.

 Water is replenishable, but we are in danger of over-extracting it.
 In parts of Britain, over-extraction is already reached unsettling levels.

 In the South-east, one of the most water-stressed part of the UK, our very own chalk streams are drying up.
 Chalk streams are Britain’s unique ecological contribution to the world.